cloudmesh/cloudmesh-manual/docs/_sources/installation/database/mongo-use.rst.txt

     cms admin mongo load [--file=FILE]

-The database will be started based-on the information as specified in ``~/.cloudmesh/cloudmesh.yaml``.
+The database will be started based on the information as specified in ``~/.cloudmesh/cloudmesh.yaml``.
 An example is

 ::